-We operate our business in one enterprise-wide reportable segment.
-All of our operating segments exhibit similar economic characteristics and we manage our business to a targeted gross margin range which all of our product lines are expected to meet.
-During fiscal years 2014, 2013 and 2012 the gross margin of our Power Management and High-Reliability group did not fall within our targeted range as their business was negatively impacted by lower sales volumes and an unfavorable product mix.
+During fiscal years 2015, 2014 and 2013 the gross margin of our Protection, Power and High-Reliability group performed slightly below our targeted range as their business was negatively impacted by lower sales volumes and an unfavorable product mix.
 The lower sales volumes are the result of the group's strategic transition away from certain markets (i.e., the personal computer market) that are characterized by non-differentiated offerings in sectors that are highly competitive.
 Specifically, this group is transitioning its product offerings to better support its current target markets, which include high-end consumer and medical, space, industrial and automotive applications that have historically enjoyed higher gross margins.
 We are starting to see traction in this endeavor as supported by the pace of new product introductions and customer design win communications.
 As a result of the lower volumes currently being experienced by this group, their gross margin has been impacted more than our other product groups by lower overhead absorption and fixed costs.
-In order to support existing customers while developing new cost-efficient products that can be sold at competitive prices, the Power Management and High-Reliability group has sold certain products at lower margins.
+In order to support existing customers while developing new cost-efficient products that can be sold at competitive prices, the Protection, Power and High-Reliability group has sold certain products at lower margins.

 Most of our sales to customers are made on the basis of individual customer purchase orders.
 Many customers include cancellation provisions in their purchase orders.
 Trends within the industry toward shorter lead-times and "just-in-time" deliveries have resulted in our reduced ability to predict future shipments.
 As a result, we rely on orders received and shipped within the same quarter for a significant portion of our sales.
-Orders received and shipped in fiscal year 2014 represented 48% of net sales.
-Sales made directly to customers during fiscal year 2014 were 57% of net sales.
-The remaining 43% of net sales were made through independent distributors.
+Orders received and shipped in fiscal year 2015 represented 48% of net sales.
+Sales made directly to customers during fiscal year 2015 were 44% of net sales.
+The remaining 56% of net sales were made through independent distributors.

 Our business relies on foreign-based entities.
 Most of our outside subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries, including China, Taiwan, Europe and Israel.
-For the fiscal year ended January 26, 2014, approximately 38% of our silicon, in terms of cost of wafers purchased, was manufactured in China.
-Foreign sales for fiscal year 2014 constituted approximately 84% of our net sales.
-Approximately 86% of foreign sales in fiscal year 2014 were to customers located in the Asia-Pacific region.
+For the fiscal year ended January 25, 2015, approximately 39% of our silicon, in terms of cost of wafers purchased, was manufactured in China.
+Foreign sales for fiscal year 2015 constituted approximately 88% of our net sales.
+Approximately 84% of foreign sales in fiscal year 2015 were to customers located in the Asia-Pacific region.
 The remaining foreign sales were primarily to customers in Europe and Canada.